Photo Credit: Jeremiah Seo

 Kelvin-Helmholtz Instability

-As someone who always watches the turblent flows and eddies when I pour milk into coffee, I think fluid dynamics is an interesting physical problem because it is so easy to formulate (it requires no quantum mechanics, electromagnetism, or relativity) yet so hard to understand.
+If you watch the milk swirl when you pour it in your coffee, you probably are like me.
+Fluid dynamics is easy to formulate (it requires no quantum mechanics, electromagnetism, or relativity) yet so hard to understand.
 A million dollars waits for the first person to solve Navier–Stokes existence and smoothness, for example.
 A far less ambitious goal is the simulation of a 2D fluid undergoing the Kelvin-Helmholtz instability, a kind of turbulence that occurs when fluids shear.

 Pic 02